When it IS a good idea to pick the cheaper insurance plan—and when it definitely ISN’T

 The truth is that your likelihood of getting into an accident is always the same.
 So, if your car is relatively new, we suggest that you pick the lowest deductible—typically $500.
 This will minimize the amount you pay out-of-pocket if your car is totalled.

 Homeowners typically need to make a claim once every nine years.
-In this case, it may be a good idea to pick a higher deductible because it will lower
+In this case, it may be a good idea to pick a higher deductible because it will lower your premiums significantly.

 But be warned: you never want to pick a deductible that is more than you can comfortably afford.
 This would completely defeat the purpose of buying insurance in the first place—to transfer financial risk and strain away from you!